cadenlund/market-neutral-price-compression-portfolio/README.md

 This repository contains code and data pipelines to build and evaluate a **market-neutral, factor-based long-short stock strategy** using a custom **price compression alpha factor**.

+## How to follow along

+A full, formal explanation of the code along with examples and images is available on my [personal website](https://www.cadenlund.com/projects/Long-short-portfolio)

 It demonstrates:

 - How to set up a database for historical stock data.